BOG2_Results

 Board of Governors Resolution 2

-Whereas, the Legal Ethics Committee and the Board of Governors formulated the following amendment to the Oregon Rules of Professional Conduct 1.2(d);
+Whereas, the Legal Ethics Committee and the Board of Governors formulated the following amendments to the Oregon Rules of Professional Conduct 1.5(c) and 1.15-1(c);

-Resolved, that the amendment of Oregon Rules of Professional Conduct 1.2(d) as set forth below is approved and shall be submitted to the Oregon Supreme Court for adoption:
+Resolved, that the amendments of Oregon Rules of Professional Conduct 1.5 and 1.15-1 as set forth below are approved and shall be submitted to the Oregon Supreme Court for adoption:

 * * *